gratimax/ore-old/README.md

 ## Development

-Written with python 3 and django 1.7.
+Written with Python 3 and Django 1.9.
 You should probably use virtualenv.

 1. Create a new virtualenv - my suggestion is to use `virtualenv venv` in the root of the project.